george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ## [🔝 Back to Top](#top)

-## 9.5 Persisting Data with Web Storage
+## 9.5 PERSISTING DATA WITH WEB STORAGE

 Web Storage allows web applications to store data locally within the user's browser, offering two main mechanisms: `localStorage` and `sessionStorage`.
 This section delves into practical applications of both, showcasing how they can be utilized in real-world web development scenarios.